markertmer/enigma/README.md

 If any of these conditions apply, the program ends after outputting a message to help the user enter a valid command:
 ```
+INVALID INPUT
+- Make sure your source file is valid.
+- Make sure to use a valid filepath for your output.
+- The key must be exactly 5 digits, numbers only.
+- Enter a date using 'DDMMYY' formatting.
+6 digits, numbers only.
+COMMAND STRUCTURE:
+$ ruby decrypt.rb <source filepath> <output filepath> <key> <date>
 ```

 ##Exploration
 ###Finding Equivalent Keys
-While testing my `crack` methods, there were two isolated times when a reliable method failed.
+While testing my `crack` methods, there were several isolated times when a reliable method failed.
 The reason was that the `key` found did not match the key used for the original encryption, although it was able to accurately decrypt the message.

 I realized that it is possible for more than one key to result in the same effective `A`, `B`, `C`, and `D` shifts, because numbers larger than 27 loop back around.
 So in other words, a shift of 30 is equivalent to a shift of 3 (because 30 = 27 + 3), or a shift of 71 is equivalent to a shift of 17 (because 71 = 27 + 27 + 17).